-Military funeral honors are provided to recognize the sacrifice and contributions of our nation’s veterans.
-The following are eligible to receive military funeral honors:
+The Department of Defense provides military funeral honors to recognize the sacrifice and contributions of our nation’s veterans.
+The following individuals are eligible to receive military funeral honors:

-- Military members who died while on active duty
+- Military members who die while on active duty

 - Veterans who served in the active military, naval, or air service and were discharged or released from that service by means of an “honorable” or “under honorable conditions” discharge

-- Members or former members of the selected reserves and were discharged or released from service by means of an “honorable” or “under honorable conditions” discharge
+- Members or former members of the selected reserves who were discharged or released from service by means of an “honorable” or “under honorable conditions” discharge

 Other eligible beneficiaries include:

 - Members of the Commissioned Officers Corps of the Public Health Service and National Oceanic and Atmospheric Administration